pudly/schmopera-hugo/content/articles/opera5-toronto-opera-festival.md

 related_companies = ["scene/companies/opera-5.md"]
 related_people = [""]
 short_description = "Livingston's score is another incredible example of her creativity.
 Scored for soloists, choir and percussion ensemble, the piece is at times lyrical and times modal.
-TorQ Percussion Ensemble, led by music director Evan Mitchell, brought to life a vivid tapestry of sounds to score this production." slug = "Opera 5 impresses at Toronto Opera Festival" title = "opera-5-impresses-at-toronto-opera-festival"
+TorQ Percussion Ensemble, led by music director Evan Mitchell, brought to life a vivid tapestry of sounds to score this production." slug = "opera-5-impresses-at-toronto-opera-festival" title = "Opera 5 impresses at Toronto Opera Festiva"
 +++
 Hey there, Schmop-Tops!